Guns, religion, and patriotism go together. Some Americans are bothered by that trio being mixed together.

 When there is no solution to a social problem, such as the complex gun, drug, and abortion problems, what do we do?
 Americans should decide to go with the best with what the Constitution offers or go with what the majority of the population wants.
 If there is a third option, let me know.

 It's true that conservative men are against abortion until their girlfriends and mistresses get pregnant.
 It's also true, when someone is againt guns, and someone saves his or her life, then guns are good for protection.
 So, guns and abortions depend on the circumstances.
 There is not a solution which covers all situations.

 Liberal folks support gun control.
 In recent years, liberal politicians don't support crime control.

-When some people make spiritual progress, they aquire a belief that they no longer need to use weapons to protect the people of a land.
-All that is needed is spiritual protection.
-Each to his own position, but the feeling of not being on the defense is an incorrect Bible conclusion.
+When some people make spiritual progress, they aquire a belief that they no longer need to use weapons to protect the people of a land or themselves.
+All they need is spiritual protection.
+Each to his own belief-system, but the feeling of not being on the defense is an incorrect Bible conclusion.

 The Bible says that spiritual things are foolishness to the nonbeliever.
 (See 1st.
 Corinthians 2:14) Let's not be foolish, too.
 If you take away all the guns from citizens, only bad guys will own guns, and the bad actors will terrify anybody.

 There is a Pollyanna belief that when people become spiritual, they have to give up any fight or flight instincts in themselves.
 For example, the Amish, the Baha'i, the Brethern, the Jehovah Witness, and the Mennonite religions won't participate in the military in their own lands based on their spiritual beliefs.
 They aren't alone.